the-datageek/Pawtner/README.md

 ### Deliverables
-As a user, I can:
+As a user, you can:
+* Sign up/Sign in using the Login Form
+* In the 'Adopt a Pet' section, a user can be able to filter through the animals available for adoption by type, either a dog, cat or other types.